The Best TEFL Books For The TEFL Teacher

 This book is both interesting and informative.
 It provides information on language acquisition theory while also relating it to learning in the classroom and teaching techniques.
 It’s a practical guide but it’ll give you a glimpse into the realities of teaching English as a foreign language.

 Mother Tongue – Bill Bryson

-This is an excellent book for those who want an easy read.
+An excellent book for those who want an easy read.
 It’s an introduction to the English language and all its idiosyncracies, written with such humour you’ll be laughing out loud while you read.

 Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation – Lynne Truss

-This book is sure to be a page-turner for anyone with an interest in the English language.
+A page-turner for anyone with an interest in the English language.
 With chapters on apostrophes, commas, colons and semi-colons, among other punctuation marks, you might be surprised to know this book was an international bestseller – but it’s that good.

 The best TEFL books for the newbie TEFL teacher

 As a newbie TEFL teacher, you’re probably looking for some tips and tricks to help you in the classroom.
 Or maybe you want to explore teaching methodologies or theories of learning and build on your new knowledge.